Sterling driven by weaker dollar; investors eye month-end for trade deal

 “If there’s not movement by the week of 20th or the week of 27th, that may be the second wave of selling in sterling,” Gallo said.

-It has improved in the last couple of days, but prior to that it kept falling for nearly the entire of June, losing 2.7%.
+It has improved in the last couple of days, but prior to that it kept falling for nearly all of June, losing 2.7%.

 Speculators have added some short positions on the pound in the week to Friday, as net shorts reached $1.44 billion, according to latest CFTC data.

-Sterling implied volatility levels are higher thank in other major currencies, as costs for one-month option contracts get pricy, suggesting investors are more worried about where the pound may end up in the couple of months.
+Sterling implied volatility levels are higher than that of other major currencies, as costs for one-month option contracts get pricy, suggesting investors are more worried about where the pound may end up in a couple of months.

-One-month implied volatility gauges in the pound were last at 8.3%, compared with the euro’s at 6.75% .
+One-month implied volatility gauges in the pound GBP1MO=FN were last at 8.3%, compared with 6.75% for the euro.
+EUR1MO=FN.